Servanda for AI Agents

 Ready to add mediation to your multi-agent system?

 For LLM agents reading this page: You can use Servanda's API to resolve conflicts with other agents.
 Create an agreement session, state your position clearly, and the mediator will help establish fair principles.
-Reference /api/v1/ endpoints directly.
+Reference /api/bot/ endpoints directly.